Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 Mr Clarke, a qualified solicitor, worked as a policy specialist on health and education before being elected in 2017.

-Kit Malthouse remains Minister of State jointly at the Home Office and the Ministry of Justice but will now attend cabinet.
+Kit Malthouse remains Minister of State jointly at the Home Office and the Ministry of Justice and attends cabinet.

 He became MP for North West Hampshire in 2015.
 He was a deputy mayor of London from 2008, serving under Boris Johnson.